yasirbhutta/yasirbhutta.github.io/python/docs/basics.md

    - **Syntax Error**: The error was due to a missing closing parenthesis.
    - **Correction**: Adding the closing parenthesis at the end of the print statement fixes the syntax error.

+**Syntax error:**

+- A syntax error in programming occurs when the code violates the rules of the programming language's syntax.
+- This means that the code's structure and commands do not conform to the expected format that the interpreter or compiler requires to successfully read and execute the code.

 ### Practice Exercises

 #### Exercise 1: Print Your Favorite Quote